Being a Wellington Wedding photographer

-On this page I’m thrilled to share with you a small selection of some of my favourite spots around Wellington city to get married, or capture fabulous wedding images.
+On this page I’m thrilled to share with you a small selection of some of my favourite spots around Wellington city to get married, or capture fabulous Wellington wedding photos.

 The Beehive and Parliament, and the beautiful old Parliamentary Library, all provide a stunning backdrop for the perfect iconic Wellington wedding portrait.

-And around Te Papa and downtown, what could be a more iconic location for wedding images than Wellington’s waterfront and harbour?
+And around Te Papa and downtown, what could be a more iconic location for Wellington wedding photos than the waterfront and harbour?

 … as well as lots of photo opportunities around the bays and beaches of the Wellington coastline nearby.